Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_RPI_Pico/readme.md

 -   Have the [RPI Pico (Arduino) board support](https://github.com/esp8266/Arduino#installing-with-boards-manager) installed on Arduino IDE.
-RPI Pico boards are not natively supported by Arduino IDE, so you need to add them manually.
+RPI Pico W boards are not natively supported by Arduino IDE, so you need to add them manually.

     -   Follow instructiuons above at